-At September 30, 2006, Pohnpei's depreciable capital assets amounted to \$65 million while accumulated depreciation totaled \$36.5 million.
-This indicates that, on the average, Pohnpei's capital assets have 44% of their useful lives remaining, which is a below satisfactory ratio, with the significant decrease in the ratio from the prior year caused by the prior year restatement of capital asset book values.
+At September 30, 2007, Pohnpei's depreciable capital assets amounted to \$65.4 million while accumulated depreciation totaled \$38.7 million.
+This indicates that, on the average, Pohnpei's capital assets have 41% of their useful lives remaining, which is a below satisfactory ratio, and continues a decrease in the ratios reported in prior periods.